hipe/tmx/cull/doc/issues/006-the-function-narrative.md

-since the "normal algorithm" described above is one we are comfortable with, to implement the "N-number of arbitrary functions" algorthm, we group this chain of functions into structures we call "jogs", each of which is implemnted with the normal algortihm. let's see how that goes..
+since the "normal algorithm" described above is one we are comfortable with, to implement the "N-number of arbitrary functions" algorthm, we group this chain of functions into structures we call "jogs", each of which is implemented with the normal algortihm. let's see how that goes..